 The following are some basic guidelines that I try to follow when making final decisions.
 They are general rules and apply most of the time:

 Some people have asked if we use chemicals to treat our sidewalks and parking lots.
 The answer is no. The reasons for this are that it has to be put down ahead of the impending weather, the chemicals cause concrete to deteriorate, and it is extremely expensive.

 I want to thank Mark Davidson (Burlington Street Superintendent) and Wayne Blackbourn as well as their crews for everything they do for us when inclement weather occurs.
 We appreciate their efforts to help us get students and staff to and from school safely.

-I feel very fortunate to serve our community as your superintendent.
-If you have any questions, please contact me at your convenience.
-My phone number is 620-364-8478 Extension 3040.
-You can e-mail me at firstname.lastname@example.org anytime.
-Happy New Year!!
+If you ever have any questions about USD 244, please contact me at your convenience.
+My e-mail is firstname.lastname@example.org and my phone number is 620-364-8478 Extension 3040.